 While they really need a cornerback and could use defensive line help and an extra running back, receiver should reign supreme on the Raiders' checklist.
 Lucky for general manager Mike Mayock and Jon Gruden, this is as deep a receiver class as you’ll see.
 There’s quality deep into the middle rounds, with three elite prospects and several first-round talents after that.

 Let’s take a look at options the Raiders could have available with their first-round picks.

 As a note, there’s obviously no guarantee of how the NFL draft will go, and most expert mock drafts blow up after a few picks or a blockbuster trades, so this is an estimate for who might be around at a particular pick.

 No. 12 overall

-CeeDee Lamb, Oklahoma (6-foot-2, 198 pounds): The former Sooner is typically ranked atop this receiver class, with debate about who’s best among him and Jerry Jeudy.
+CeeDee Lamb, Oklahoma (6-foot-2, 198 pounds): The former Sooner typically is ranked atop this receiver class, with a debate about who’s best between him and Jerry Jeudy.
 Throw Henry Ruggs in there as well, with his freak athletic gifts possibly making him the first receiver taken.